Community Wellness Center

 • Trauma

-• Developing coping skills to recover from abuse
+• Enhancing coping skills to manage emotional distress

-• Orders of protection and referral to legal services
+• Assistance obtaining Orders of Protection and referral to legal services

 All conversations with HANA Center’s counselors are strictly confidential.